Safer shared air schools webinar

 Kevin Browne-MacLeod

-Kevin Browne-MacLeod, CEO, Zircon Smart Buildings
+Kevin Browne-MacLeod, Chief Operating Officer, Zircon Smart Buildings

 Kevin Browne-MacLeod is a senior leader with over 20 years of experience across the public, private, and voluntary sectors.
 A specialist in human rights. he spent over a decade leading an award-winning charity that shaped UK law, policy, and practice.
 He has led national training programmes for the Scottish Government, held advisory roles appointed by Scottish Ministers, and delivered international programmes with the United Nations on human rights and the environment.
 His contributions to social justice earned him an Honorary Doctorate.
 Kevin’s commitment to equity and wellbeing led to a natural transition into the built environment, where factors like air quality, damp, and mould are increasingly recognised as human rights and public health issues.